How to broach this sensitive topic, access FREE continence pants (if eligible in your Local Authority) and prepare the bathroom for all eventualities…

 Bathroom prep

-Kit out the loo with everything you might need, so nothing will faze you when an accident happens.
+Kit out the bathroom with everything you might need, so nothing will faze you when an accident happens.

-In addition to the all-important hand soap and towel, this is how we kit out our bathroom, in the order we use it (if needed):
+In addition to the all-important hand soap and towel, this is how we kitted out Marj’s bathroom, in the order we use things (if needed):

-4. Andrex wipes (or similar) for the last couple of wipes if needed.
+- Andrex wipes (or similar) for the last couple of wipes if needed.
 Never flush wipes down the loo, even the so-called flushable wipes.
-Unless you like talking to plumbers about fatbergs.
+Unless you like talking to plumbers about blockages or fatbergs.

 Find the right pants in the right size

 If you can afford it, buy a sample of all the continence pad/pant options.
-Involving your loved one in the choice is only polite and also more empowering.
+Involving your loved one in the choice is only polite, it’s also more empowering.
 We tried a range of pants (and sizes) for fit, comfort and functionality and settled on Tena in the end.
 The sizing is very important for comfort and effectiveness too, so do experiment.

 Find the cheapest way of getting hold of pants